Ming Dynasty Imperial City

 Ming Palace Ruins Park

-Located in the heart of Nanjing, the Ming Palace Ruins Park preserves the remains of the Ming Dynasty imperial palace.
-Visitors can explore the foundations of ancient palace buildings and precious stone carvings, offering a glimpse into the grandeur of the former royal residence.
-Surrounded by lush trees and peaceful scenery, the park is a perfect spot for both leisurely strolls and cultural discovery.
+Located in the heart of Nanjing, Ming Palace Ruins Park occupies the site of the Ming Dynasty imperial palace.
+Preserved foundations, stone carvings, and other precious relics offer visitors a glimpse into the grandeur of the former imperial court.
+With shaded trees and a tranquil atmosphere, the park serves as an ideal spot for leisurely walks and historical discovery.

 - Address: